piger/piger.github.io/content/posts/26-kqueue-iterm2-and-ssh.md

 - gets its parent's pid (the `ssh` command)
 - re-executes itself passing this pid as a command-line parameter
-- exit without waiting for its _clone_ to terminate, to not block the execution of `ssh`
+- exit without waiting for its _clone_ to terminate, to avoid blocking the execution of `ssh`

 The last important detail is about `exec.Command`'s behavior in Go: an `exec.Cmd` struct will connect its Stdout and Stderr to `/dev/null`, unless we attach them to something.
 We need iTerm2 to _see_ our escape sequence, so the parent Go process must pass its Stdout to its child.